-One thing all dogs have in common, is their need for a complete and balanced diet.
-A complete and balanced diet means that your pet is receiving the proper amount of vitamins, minerals, proteins, carbohydrates, fiber and other key nutrients.
+One thing all dogs have in common is their need for a complete and balanced diet.
+A complete and balanced diet means that your dog is receiving the proper amount of vitamins, minerals, proteins, carbohydrates, fibre and other key nutrients.
 These types of diets help to avoid health problems and avoid diseases like diabetes, heart disease, kidney disease, and of course obesity.